 Problem #3: Unexpected delivery costs.

 Shipping presents one of the toughest challenges for indie presses because … Amazon.
 While you might not be able to match the “freeness” of much Amazon shipping, you can make it clear to your customers that you are doing everything you can to lessen shipping costs for them.
-You can offer no flat-rate fees, different shipping options at different price points, and more.
+You can avoid flat-rate fees, different shipping options at different price points, and more.
 It can also be a good idea to assume some of the shipping charge for the customer because the direct sale means you aren’t paying the bookstore for handling your books.
 If you do this, make it obvious that that’s what you’re doing; all consumers like to see a slashed price.
 Another possibility is offering free shipping for the purchase of more than one book.

 It makes sense to play around with ways to lessen the sticker shock of shipping costs to see what works best, and ReaderBound makes it easy for publishers to experiment in this way.